FelDev/felixparadis.com-v3/content/posts/wisdom-i-like.md

 > [...] know why you're doing it.
 And know why it must be done. [...]
 Because when it gets hard, when it gets tough, when your friends walk away from you, when your supporters forget you, when you don't win your first race -- if you don't know why, you can't try again.

 \- Stacey Abrams

+### If you have a problem and there is a solution, why worry?
+If you have a problem and there is no solution... why worry?
+\- The Dalaï Lama

 <!-- ### Des fois ça en prend beaucoup pour avoir besoin de rien...
 \- Maxime Pelletier ..?
 Kamou 2020-->